 “Planning for Equitable Transit-Oriented Development in Sacramento,” Urban Land, November 12, 2018.

 Advisory Services Panel Proposes Green, Multi-modal, Equitable Development for Freeway Lid in St. Paul, MN

-From March 18-23, ULI convened a group of member experts in St. Paul, MN, for a parks and open space Advisory Services Panel supported by the 10-Minute Walk Campaign.
+From March 18-23, ULI convened a group of expert panelists in St. Paul, MN, for a parks and open space Advisory Services Panel supported by the 10 Minute Walk Campaign.
 The panelists worked with the community-based group ReConnect Rondo to provide recommendations on how parks and open space could be integrated into the development of a “freeway lid” over Interstate 94.
 The final report and presentation are now available.

 Panelists recommended the establishment of a community-driven Rondo Community Civic Commons, a mixed-use development at the center of a proposed Rondo Community Landbridge.
 The Commons would provide outdoor open space, as well as residential, commercial, cultural, and institutional uses.
 Panelists also provided recommendations on how to coordinate the landbridge development with investments in multi-modal transportation networks and green infrastructure.
 Read recaps on the panel and its recommendations here:

 “Deck parks’ restore community ties in neighborhoods divided by highways,” The Christian Science Monitor, July 30, 2018.

 “Reconnecting a Bisected Neighborhood in St. Paul, Minnesota,” Urban Land, March 29, 2018.